Oli-Data/Data-Science-Machine-Learning-Projects/Project Gestalt/README.md

 # 🧠 Project Gestalt

 **Project Gestalt** is an early-stage exploration into building AI systems that go beyond surface-level pattern recognition.
-The project focuses on **reasoning, structure, and emergent behavior** — experimenting with how different models, techniques, and frameworks can combine into something greater than the sum of their parts.
+The project focuses on **reasoning, structure, and emergent behavior**.
+Experimenting with how different models, techniques, and frameworks can combine into something greater than the sum of their parts.

 ---